ahungry/semblance/README.md

 To begin, clone the repository from git, then change into that directory and start your REPL.

-Next, before initializing, pull the Djula style template repository into your src/vendor/ directory via:
+Next, before initializing, pull the Django style template repository into your src/vendor/ directory via:

 ```sh
 git clone https://github.com/ahungry/simple-template.git
 ```

-Next, consult the "bootstrap_kernel.pro" file, and run 'boot.' in the REPL to begin the web server.
+Now, consult the "bootstrap_kernel.pro" file, and run 'boot.' in the REPL to begin the web server.

 At this point, you should be able to start navigating the files and